peggyandjoe/ericjwdchen.github.io/_posts/2016-04-30-Some-Thoughts-About-Institutions-and-Bureaucracy.md

 Out of curiosity, recently I've been reading through some of the reports included in [Princeton University's strategic planning framework][sp], which "identifies key goals and major priorities for the University and that will serve as a guide for allocating University resources and prioritizing new initiatives."

 Alas, there is nothing of exceptional note to be found in these reports.
 They contain guidance and suggestions that, at least to someone engrossed in that bubble of higher-education right now, are exactly what you would expect an elite university would be planning to do in the next 5 to 10 years.
-There are recommendations [to bolster study abroad efforts][regional studies], [to create a new interdisciplinary environmental institute][natural sciences], and [to establish a statistics and machine learning department][http://www.princeton.edu/strategicplan/taskforces/sml/].
+There are recommendations [to bolster study abroad efforts][regional studies], [to create a new interdisciplinary environmental institute][natural sciences], and [to establish a statistics and machine learning department][sml].

 While I was somewhat disappointed that there were no juicy details to be discovered, I suppose that because universities are institutions that hope to exist in perpetuity, that necessarily demands a certain level of patience, deliberateness, and boringness in the overall decision-making process.